 Small of stature, Manning was not a particularly athletic child, but he was incredibly bright and excelled in academics to the point that some noted he might be too smart for his own good.
 Politically aware from a relatively young age, Manning’s belief set was decidedly interventionist during his adolescent years, and, like many teenage boys, he felt drawn to the military.

 Manning and his dad, Brian, were not particularly close.
-The elder Manning was verbally abusive to his family—but the father did introduce his son to the C++ programming language at a very young age, and the two bonded over computers.
+The elder Manning was verbally abusive to his family—but the father did introduce his son to the C++ programming language at a very young age, and the two bonded over computers (by courtney at testsforge).
 It was, after all, the 1990s, and the Internet was rapidly emerging as the newest and most intriguing of technologies.